Getting Started: Setting Up UTHealth Email, Two Factor Authentication, and TigerConnect

 Step 2: Enroll Your Device on Intelligent Hub (formerly AirWatch)

-Next, enroll your mobile device on Intelligent Hub (sometimes still referred to by its former name “AirWatch”).
-On arrival at the page select either Android Device or iOS (Apple) Device.
+Next, using your phone or tablet, enroll your mobile device on Intelligent Hub (sometimes still referred to by its former name “AirWatch”).
+On arrival at the page select either Android Device or iOS (Apple) Device, then follow the instructions on the relevant page.

 When you arrive at the next appropriate page, disregard the “Note” at the top of the page about EXO mailboxes, and instead follow the instructions on the page that follow it.